This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is STP diagnosed?

-Your healthcare provider will ask about your health history and examine you.
+Your healthcare provider will examine you.
 You may need any of the following:

 How is STP treated?

 - Medicines may be given to treat an infection and decrease swelling and pain.
 Medicine may also be given to prevent more blood clots.

 - Removal of an IV catheter may be needed if your IV is infected.

 - Surgery may be needed to remove the blood clot or part of your vein.
 Surgery may also be needed to remove a collection of infected fluid from your vein.